Tojiro Basic Santoku 170 mm – versatile Japanese knife

 - Versatile knife for meat, fish, and vegetables

-- Lightweight (130 grams) reduces strain during extended use
+- Light weight (130 grams) reduces strain during extended use

 You are always welcome to contact our customer service at web@hwl.dk for further information.